nair-bharat/nair-bharat/README.md

 - I’m working as a Software Engineer.
 - I’m currently learning JavaScript, MongoDB and NodeJS.
-- My areas of interest include - Full Stack, Cloud and DevOps.
+- My areas of interest include - Web Development and Java.
 - Apart from that I have decent knowledge in core CSE subjects studied in my undergrad.

 <!--